neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_erc20_tokens.md

   * `approve(address spender, uint256 amount)` — Sets an `amount` as the spender's allowance over the caller's tokens.

-  * `transferFrom(address sender, address recipient, uint256 amount)` — Transfer the `amount` of tokens from the `sender` to the `recipient`.
+  * `transferFrom(address sender, address recipient, uint256 amount)` — Transfers the `amount` of tokens from the `sender` to the `recipient`.

-  * `approveSolana(bytes32 spender, uint64 value)` — Allows ***Solana*** user `spender` to withdraw from the caller's account multiple times, up to the `value` amount.
+  * `approveSolana(bytes32 spender, uint64 value)` — Allows ***Solana*** user `spender` to withdraw from the caller's account multiple times up to the `value` amount.
 Only one Solana `spender` can exists at the time.
-Translates into spl-token `Approve` instruction.
+Translates into SPL token `Approve` instruction.

 ### Restrictions

-According to SPL token structure, u64 is used to store the balance (In ERC-20 it's u256).
-Based on u64, maximum balance and transfer amounts are restricted by (2^64-1)/(10^9) (for 9 decimals accuracy).
+According to SPL token structure, u64 is used to store the balance.
+(In ERC-20, it's u256).
+Based on u64, maximum balance and transfer amounts are restricted by (2^64-1)/(10^9) (for 9 decimals of accuracy).

-### Finding the Token Account address
+### Finding the Token Account Address

-Token account for a given wallet address is a program-derived account consisting of two constants, the Ethereum wallet address itself, ERC-20 contract address, and the token mint.
+The token account for a given wallet address is a program-derived account consisting of the following constants: the Ethereum wallet address itself, ERC-20 contract address, and the token mint.

 The account address can be derived in Rust with: